Gaurav0/Universal-LPC-Spritesheet-Character-Generator/PALETTE_RECOLOR_GUIDE.md

 2. **A palette JSON file** defining color mappings

 The system automatically:
-- Detects if an item should use palette-based recoloring based on its path
+- Detects if an item should use palette-based recoloring from its sheet definition
-- Loads the appropriate palette file at startup
+- Lazy-loads the appropriate palette file on first use
 - Recolors sprites in real-time using GPU acceleration (with CPU fallback)

 ## Benefits